mdsufz/OrtSuite/README.md

 pip install bs4
 ```

-Then move to the folder where the file setup.py from the OrtScraper tool is located.
+Next move to the folder where the file setup.py from the OrtScraper tool is located.

 ```bash
 cd /path/to/OrtScraper